2019 Utah Solar Panels Facts

 Steps During the Solar Installation

 Once your solar plans have been approved, the solar company can install your array.
 How long this will take depends on the type of install.
-However, after the installation is scheduled, it normally takes between 1 to 3 days to complete an install.
+However, after the installation is scheduled, it normally takes between one to three days to complete an install.

 Once you have your solar array installed, it still needs to pass two inspections before it can be turned on.
 After your installation has passed these inspections, you can start generating solar power.

 Utah is a great place for solar.
 If your Utah home qualifies, there is no reason to hesitate on your installation.